ADENIUM -- A demonstrator for a next-generation beam telescope at DESY: Performance Studies

 \section{Performance Studies}

 A series of measurements was performed to verify the functionality of the \ADENIUM telescope and to characterize its performance in terms of timing and rate capability, noise, hit detection efficiency, cluster sizes and pointing resolution.
 The telescope arrangement shown in Figure~\ref{fig:setup} was used.
-Note that all sensors are currently configured with identical settings, hence the results can be further optimized with sensor-specific settings.
+An additional \ADENIUM telescope plane is installed as DUT for the track resolution study.
+Note that all sensors are currently configured with identical settings, hence the results can be further optimized with sensor-specific settings, e.g.~ bias voltage, threshold reference, sampling timing and so on.